wwwted/ndb-cluster-workshop/labs/Lab_2_create.md

 mcm> get port:mysqld:50 mycluster;
 ```

-To update the configuration we use the `SET` command.
-The syntax is similar to `GET` command above.
+To update the configuration we use the `set` command.
+The syntax is similar to `get` command above.
 ```
 mcm> set <PARAM>:[ndbmtd|mysqld|ndb_mgmd]=<VALUE> mycluster;
 ```